vaibhavkapase1302/devops-tools/README.md

 A comprehensive collection of essential DevOps tools for development, deployment, monitoring, and more.

-✍️ Feel free to enhance the list of devops tools by submitting pull requests!
+✍️ Feel free to enhance the list of DevOps tools by submitting pull requests!
 Read the [contribution guidelines](https://github.com/techiescamp/devops-tools/blob/main/CONTRIBUTING.md) to know more.

 ## Hit the Star! :star: